fingerprintjs/fingerprintjs/README.md

 12. Platform
 13. DoNotTrack or not
 14. Full list of installed fonts (maintaining their order, which increases the entropy), implemented with Flash.
-15. A list of installed fonts, detected with JS/CSS (side-channel technique)
+15. A list of installed fonts, detected with JS/CSS (side-channel technique) - can detect up to 100 installed fonts without flash
 15. Canvas fingerprinting
 16. WebGL fingerprinting
+17. Plugins (IE included)

 ### Many more fingerprinting sources will be implemented, such as

 * Multi-monitor detection,
 * silverlight integration,
 * Flash linux kernel version,
 * Internal HashTable implementation detection
-* Numerous ActiveX controls and plugins
 * and many more.